organicplanning/hackedfonts/README.md

 #### [fn0t](https://www.dafontfree.net/freefonts-fn0t-f99496.htm)
 - fancy / futuristic monospace font
 - smaller in actual size than point size would suggest
-- now with correct monospace flag
+- now with correct monospace flag in ttx.
+However, this doesn't seem to be enough for MobaXterm
 - zero not yet distinguished from vowel o

 #### [fs-regulate](https://fontstruct.com/fontstructions/show/947828/fs_regulate)